Sarkis Soghanalian: Initial arms deals

-Lebanon
+Beginnings

 Soghanalian was introduced to the world of arms trade in the beginning of the 1970s.
-He sold his first consignment of firearms in 1973, mainly consisting of American weaponry (the Lebanese military had largely been armed by the United States).
-However, he was soon able to procure weaponry from a multitude of Eastern bloc countries including Bulgaria, Hungary and Poland.
+He sold his first consignment of firearms in 1973 (mainly consisting of American weaponry).
+However, he was soon able to procure weaponry from a number of Eastern bloc countries including Bulgaria, Hungary and Poland.
 The arms consisted largely of small arms and infantry weapons.
-After the civil war, he moved his arms operations to other countries, supplying the Christian Phalange militia in Lebanon, various factions in Ecuador, Mauritania and Nicaragua, Mobutu Sese Seko's Zaire, an American C-130 Hercules transport plane to Libya's Muammar al-Gaddafi, the Argentine military in the Falklands War, until moving on to Saddam Hussein's Iraq.
+After the Lebanese Civil War, he branched out his arms operations to other countries, supplying the Christian Phalange militia in Lebanon, various factions in Ecuador, Mauritania and Nicaragua, and Mobutu Sese Seko's Zaire, to Argentina during the Falklands War, and to Saddam Hussein.
+He was even able procure an American C-130 Hercules transport plane to Libya's Muammar al-Gaddafi.

 Iraq

-According to Soghanalian, the United States was fully aware of his operations when he moved on to Iraq: "The Americans knew what I was doing, every minute, every hour.
+According to an interview he gave years later, the United States was fully aware of Soghanalian's operations when he began obtaining weapons for Iraq.
+He quipped "The Americans knew what I was doing, every minute, every hour.
 If I drank a glass of water, they were aware of it and what kind of water it was."
-He had built and maintained a largely amiable relationship with the United States ever since it had landed a contingent of Marines in Lebanon in 1958.
+He had struck up and maintained a largely cordial relationship with the United States ever since the Lebanon crisis of 1958.
 American intelligence officials had described him as a cooperative and reliable source in Lebanon, making him an ideal candidate to conduct the arms deal with Iraq.
 With the beginning of the Iran–Iraq War in 1980, he began to sell weapons to Iraq with the blessing of the United States.
 Since there was an arms embargo placed against Iraq, the weapons were funneled through various countries.
-His most significant deal came with the sale of several French 155mm self-propelled howitzers valued at an estimated $1.4 billion.
+His most significant deal came when he procured French 155mm self-propelled howitzers (valued at an estimated $1.4 billion).